 Philip of Spain by Henry Arthur Francis Kamen.
 Biography of King Philip II of Spain, son of Emperor Charles V.

 The Empress, the Queen, and the Nun by Magdalena S. Sanchez is about three powerful women in the court of Philip III of Spain -- Empress Maria, Margaret of Austria, and Margaret of the Cross -- who worked to advance the cause of the Habsburgs.

 The Red Prince: The Secret Lives of a Habsburg Archduke by Timothy Snyder.
-Biography of Wilhelm Von Habsburg, who repudiated his family to fight alongside Ukrainian peasants in hopes that he would become their king.
-Later he was an opponent of Hitler and a British spy against Stalin.
+Biography of Wilhelm Von Habsburg, who repudiated his family to fight alongside Ukrainian peasants.
+Later he was an opponent of Hitler and Stalin.